Organic cashmere: why is a kimono so expensive — and so precious?

 -

-and a constantly rising global demand.
+and a constantly increasing global demand.

-It is expensive because the material itself is rare — and limited.
+It is expensive because the material itself is rare—and limited.

-The two materials come from different animals and do not have the same uses.
+Both materials come from different animals and do not have the same uses.

 Wool (sheep):